Insulated-gate bipolar transistor: History

 In 1978 J. D. Plummer and B. Scharf patented a NPNP transistor device combining MOS and bipolar capabilities for power control and switching.
-The development of the IGBT was characterised by an effort to completely suppress the thyristor operation, or the latch-up, in the four-layer device because the latch-up caused fatal device self-destruction.
+The development of the IGBT was characterised by an effort to completely suppress the thyristor operation, or the latch-up, in the four-layer device because the latch-up would cause self-destruction.
 IGBTs had thus been established when the complete suppression of the latch-up of the parasitic thyristor was achieved.
 Later, Hans W. Becke and Carl F. Wheatley developed a similar device claiming non-latch-up.
 They patented the device in 1980, referring to it as "power MOSFET with an anode region" for which "no thyristor action occurs under any device operating conditions".

 A. Nakagawa et al. invented the device design concept of non-latch-up IGBTs in 1984.
 The invention is characterised by the device design setting the device saturation current below the latch-up current, which triggers the parasitic thyristor.
 This invention achieved complete suppression of the parasitic thyristor action for the first time, because the maximal collector current was limited by the saturation current and never exceeded the latch-up current.

 In the early development stage of the IGBT, research was aimed at increasing the latch-up current itself to suppress the latch-up of the parasitic thyristor.
 However, all these efforts failed because the IGBT could conduct an enormously large current.
 Successful suppression of latch-up became possible by constraining the maximal collector current to stay below the latch-up current, by controlling or reducing the saturation current of the inherent MOSFET.
 This was the breakthrough behind the non-latch-up IGBT, which in turn made "Becke’s device" possible.

 The IGBT is characterised by its ability to simultaneously handle a high voltage and a large current.
 The product of the voltage and the current density that the IGBT can handle reached more than 5×10^5 W/cm^{2}, which far exceeded the value, 2×10^5 W/cm^{2}, of existing power devices such as bipolar transistors and power MOSFETs.
 This is a consequence of the large safe operating area of the IGBT.
 The IGBT is the most rugged and the strongest power device yet developed, affording ease of use and so displacing bipolar transistors and even gate turn-off thyristors (GTOs).
 This excellent feature of the IGBT had suddenly emerged when the non-latch-up IGBT was established in 1984 by solving the problem of so-called "latch-up", which is the main cause of device destruction or device failure.
 Before that, the developed devices were very weak and were easily destroyed by "latch-up".